Skip to content

 How much does Etsy take per sale in 2026?

-For a typical US sale of $25 plus $5 shipping with no offsite ads, Etsy takes about 11% — a $0.20 listing fee, $1.95 transaction fee, and $1.15 payment processing.
+For a typical US sale of $25 plus $5 shipping with no offsite ads, Etsy keeps about 11% of the sale — a $0.20 listing fee, $1.95 transaction fee, and $1.15 payment processing.
 Add a 15% offsite ads charge and that jumps to about 26%.
-Internationally, payment processing is slightly higher, so the total take is 1–2 percentage points more.
+Internationally, payment processing is slightly higher, so the total Etsy keeps is 1–2 percentage points more.

 Does the 6.5% transaction fee apply to shipping?